Classical Music

 Final from Symphony No 1 by Louis Vierne mp3 (JB) (15th March 2002)

-Even though I must have played it a dozen times or more, I still love playing this piece!
+Even though I must have performed it a dozen times or more, I still love playing this piece!
 One of Vierne's earlier works, this piece really shows off the energy of the organ.
 Best heard live - and on a better instrument!

 Sortie in Eb by Lefebure-Wely (1817-1870) mp3 (JB) (31st March 2002)